BACK

 Evictions are complex legal processes often poorly understood by both parties.
 Before pursuing eviction in Alabama, consider hiring an experienced real estate attorney and be sure to review the Alabama eviction process in more detail.

 • Notice for Lease Violation: 7 days to cure or quit.
+This notice applies when a tenant violates the lease agreement in another way besides nonpayment.
 Note that unless the landlord consents otherwise in writing, a tenant may not cure a lease violation more than twice within any 12-month period.
 This means if a tenant continues violating a lease agreement, the landlord does not need to give a second opportunity to correct the breach (Ala.
 Code § 35-9A-421(d)).

 • Unconditional Notice to Quit: 7 days to quit.
 Alabama eviction laws designate this notice for non-curable breaches, such as manufacturing or handling illegal drugs, illegal use or possession of a firearm on the rental property (except in self-defense), criminal assault of another tenant or guest, or a repeated breach that has occurred more than once within six months (Ala.
 Code § 35-9A-421(d)).